Demon: Christian demonology

 Since Early Christianity, demonology has developed from a simple acceptance of demons to a complex study that has grown from the original ideas taken from Jewish demonology and Christian scriptures.
-Christian demonology is studied in depth within the Roman Catholic Church, although many other Christian churches affirm and discuss the existence of demons.
+Christian demonology is studied in depth within the Catholic Church, and many other Christian churches affirm and discuss the existence of demons.

-Building upon the few references to daimon in the New Testament, especially the poetry of the Book of Revelation, Christian writers of apocrypha from the second century onwards created a more complicated tapestry of beliefs about "demons" that was largely independent of Christian scripture.
+Building upon the references to daimon in the New Testament, especially in the Book of Revelation, Christian writers of apocrypha from the second century onwards created a more complicated tapestry of beliefs about "demons" that was largely independent of Christian scripture.

 While daimons were considered as both potentially benevolent or malevolent, Origen argued against Celsus that daimons are exclusively evil entities, supporting the later idea of (evil) demons.
 According to Origen's cosmology, increasing corruption and evil within the soul, the more estranged the soul gets from God.
 Therefore, Origen opined that the most evil demons are located underground.
 Besides the fallen angels known from Christian scriptures, Origen talks about Greek daemons, like nature spirits and giants.
 These creatures were thought to inhabit nature or air and nourish from pagan sacrifices roaming the earth.
 However, there is no functional difference between the spirits of the underworld and of earth, since both have fallen from perfection into the material world.
 Origen sums them up as fallen angels and thus equal to demons.

 Many ascetics, like Origen and Anthony the Great, described demons as psychological powers, tempting to evil, in contrast to benevolent angels advising good.
 According to Life of Anthony, written in Greek around 360 by Athanasius of Alexandria, most of the time, the demons were expressed as an internal struggle, inclinations, and temptations.
 But after Anthony successfully resisted the demons, they would appear in human form to tempt and threaten him even more intensely.

 Pseudo-Dionysius the Areopagite described evil as "defiancy" and does not give evil an ontological existence.
 He explains demons are deficient creatures, who willingly turn themselves towards the unreal and non-existence.
 Their dangerous nature results not from the power of their nature, but from their tendency to drag others into the "void" and the unreal, away from God.

 Michael Psellos proposed the existence of several types of demons, deeply influenced by the material nature of the regions they dwell.
 The highest and most powerful demons attack the mind of people using their "imaginative action" (phantastikos) to produce illusions in the mind.
 The lowest demons, on the other hand, are almost mindless, gross, and grunting spirits, which try to possess people instinctively, simply attracted by the warmth and life of humans.
 These cause diseases, fatal accidents and animalistic behavior in their victims.
 They are unable to speak, while other lower types of demons might give out false oracles.
 The demons are divided into: